itiligent/TrueNas-Tricks/README.md

 ## 💤 TrueNAS Spindown Patch Helper

-️`spindown-fix.sh` provides a safe, reversible way to apply the TrueNAS HDD spindown patch **without directly modifying the read-only system filesystem**.
+️`spindown-fix.sh` provides a safe, reversible way to apply the TrueNAS HDD spindown patch **without directly modifying the read-only TrueNAS filesystem**.

-Instead of changing TrueNAS system files in place, the script:

-- Copies selected TrueNAS middleware files into a writable overlay directory
+- Automatically copies selected TrueNAS middleware files into a new writable overlay
-- Applies `spindown.patch` to the overlay copies
+- Applies `spindown.patch.fixed` to the overlay file copies
-- Bind-mounts the patched files over the original system paths
-- Leaves the original TrueNAS system files untouched
+- Bind-mounts the patched overaly files over the original files (leaving original TrueNAS system files untouched)

-This method lets TrueNAS run the patched middleware while keeping the underlying OS clean.
-It also makes the patch easier to test, roll back, reapply after updates, or remove cleanly.
+- Upgrade friendly - This script can be run multiple times to roll back and reapply after updates.

 ⚠️ **Important note:**
-The original `spindown.patch` shared on the TrueNAS Community Forum contains a smartctl race/command-order issue.
-It formats the device path before the `-n standby` option, meaning smartctl may touch the disk before the standby check is honoured.
+The original [spindown.patch](https://forums.truenas.com/uploads/short-url/lz8ZYr42jE7608gFx5TVQG2reex.txt) from the TrueNAS Community Forum formats the device path before the `-n standby` option, creating a potential race condition where smartctl may touch the disk before a standby check is honoured.

-`spindown.patch.fixed` corrects this by always passing `-n standby` before the device path, allowing standby checks to complete without inadvertently waking disks.
+`spindown.patch.fixed` resolves this by passing `-n standby` before the device path, allowing standby checks to complete without inadvertently waking disks.

 ---